joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/01/style/self-care/kambo-tree-frog-detox.html?searchResultPosition=4

 **The Philippines bars U.S. travelers after Florida becomes the third state to find the new virus variant.**\
-`Florida joins California and Colorado in finding infections involving the more transmissible variant first identified in Britain.`\
+`Florida joins California and Colorado in finding infections involving the more transmissible variant first identified in Britain, which has been found in at least 31 more countries.`\
 https://nytimes.com/2021/01/01/world/philippines-bars-us-travelers-florida-new-virus-variant.html?searchResultPosition=5

 **There Have Always Been Women Warriors**\